eguidotti/bidask/sas/README.md

 ## Usage

-The file reads a SAS dataset containing open, high, low, close prices for multiple groups, and saves the spread estimates to an output file.
+The code reads a SAS dataset containing open, high, low, close prices for multiple groups, and saves the spread estimates to an output file.
 Run the file [`edge.sas`](https://github.com/eguidotti/bidask/tree/main/sas/edge.sas) from the command line as follows:

 ```SAS
 sas edge.sas \